miketerpak/dynasyze/README.md

 `whitelist` - If not empty, only size strings that appear within this array will be accepted.

 `aliases` - Map of custom directory names and their corresponding size string. (e.g. `{ "small": "300x300" }`)

+`subdirectory` - Subdirectory to preceed the size and key fields (e.g. `http://localhost:3000/images/x300/`)

 `store` - Storage settings